How bingo operators can tick all the boxes when it comes to age checks

 Customer and age verification plays a key part in the current iteration of the Gambling Act, and will continue to do so in any revised versions.
 Effective verification is crucial to protect businesses from not only underage, but also problem or prohibited gamblers.
 Plus, with many bingo venues also selling alcohol and other age restricted products, it can be easy to get into hot water if age verification isn’t taken seriously.

 Worryingly, underage gambling is on the rise: research from GambleAware last year revealed that over 50% of UK 17-year-olds are participating in some form of gambling activity.
 Concerning when you consider the legal gambling age is 18.
-At ACCS, age verification is something we’re currently supporting The Bingo Association with, having partnered with them back in February 2020 to implement an industry-leading age verification programme across more than 440 establishments.
-As part of this, we’re helping to initiate a test purchasing exercise to prove that BA members conform to the highest industry standards of underage gambling prevention.
+At ACCS, age verification is something we are constantly supporting.
+We have previously partnered with a nationwide bingo brand to implement an industry-leading age verification programme across more than 440 establishments.
+As part of this, we helped to initiate a test purchasing exercise to prove that members conform to the highest industry standards of underage gambling prevention.

 How we do it